Mwaisaks/Blog-Platform/README.md

 * Complex calculations can often be handled in mappers

+Here's what you need to know about Dispatcher Servlet in Spring It's the heart of Spring MVC framework, lemme explain to you why.

+The title should be UserDetails and UserDetailsService because the two work together.
+Lemme show you how;

+UserDetails Service is an interface for loading User Specific data from the database or an external service.
+It has one method loadUserByUsername() which takes in the username and returns a fully-populated UserDetails object The UserDetails object represents an authenticated user and contains details likeusername, password, authorities and additional attributes

+InMemoryUserDetailsManager class- an implementation of UserDetailsService, that stores user details in memory, only used in testing/development.
+User class -

+Creating Authentication Endpoints
+create the dtos; LoginRequest, LoginResponse make use of lombok

+**UserDetails Vs UserDetailsService**

 **Topics to revisit**
 1. [x] Mapping the diff ways
 2. [x] Stream API